aashu1504/Node.js-Mocha/README.md

-# Selenium Web Driver for Node.js with Mocha
+# Node.js - Selenium Web Driver with Mocha

 Selenium is a wonderful library.
 It supports all major browsers, has all the features we will probably need, and is currently the standard in browser tests today.